 Seeking out the viruses’ unique signature, antivirus software first scans for any signatures that contain similar patterns to what’s already stored in its existing database.
 New viruses are often derivatives of old ones, which means they might still share the same underlying DNA that’s easily identifiable.
 The database for each antivirus software contains definition files, and must constantly be updated to catch all new strains (or variations of the original virus’ DNA) that frequently pop up.

-Ransomware attacks are a little more blunt.
+Ransomware attacks are a little blunter.
 They get into your device and lock it down.
 The only way to get your data back is to meet their demands, forking over anonymous payments so they can bounce around to the next host.

 The worst part is that these hackers don’t just target large multinationals who can easily spare a few bucks, but even nonprofits that work to benefit the needy.